-E4 expressed the limitations of templates and their desire for motion designers to create characteristic and semantically meaningful motion in their work. \begin{quote} \textit{ For logos, it is the brand identity.
+\revAdd{Motion designers often begin the animation process by receiving concepts, design briefs, and brand books from clients.
+These documents often help tie the important branding elements of the logo with semantic context about brand identity.
+For example, E1 described how clients would ask for them to make the text within the logo animation move playfully or have the graphic elements rain down the screen with Tetris-like game mechanics to create a nostalgic feel. }

+\revAdd{E4 described how it was especially important that the motion on the primary element match how that element might visually be expected to move.
+They stated, \textit{``For logos, it is the brand identity.
 If it's a tree it needs to grow.
 If it's a wave, it needs to be waving.
-It has to be something specific to the logo.
-It's hard to generalize it.
-[Refers to a logo animation template] You can just swap the logo in and out, but it has nothing specific to it.} -E4 \end{quote}
+It has to be something specific to the logo."} They described animated templates as a design solution they know clients would try but added context about the limitations to templates: \textit{``It's hard to generalize it [refers to a logo animation template].
+You can just swap the logo in and out, but it has nothing specific to it.}}